bahmutov/cypress-examples/docs/recipes/retry-ability.md

 ## Fun: call function using retry-ability

+📺 Watch the explanation for these recipes in [Fun With Cypress Query Commands And Asynchronous Functions](https://youtu.be/L2ZEJgOMGeA).

 Usually we have data subject passing through Cypress queries and functions until the assertions pass.
 For example, the subject could be an object and its property value:

 <!-- fiddle Retry-ability / Call a function using retries -->